Apple and date breakfast bars are healthy, quick and easy to make. Kids love them and they freeze well too - perfect for breakfast on the go.

 - ½ cup walnuts - processed to chop them up finely

-- ½ tsp sea salt
+- ½ teaspoon sea salt

 - ¼ cup freshly-squeezed orange juice

-- ¾ cup grated apple (skin on)
+- ¾ cup grated apple skin on

-- ¾ cup grated pear (skin on)
+- ¾ cup grated pear skin on

 Instructions